 So, what are the best items to buy in bulk?

-Dry beans, canned goods, diapers, toiletries, beverages that can be stored at room temperature, and household and cleaning supplies, i.e. paper towels, toilet paper, bleach, laundry detergent, etc.
+Dry beans, canned goods, diapers, toiletries, beverages that can be stored at room temperature, and large quantity of household and cleaning supplies, i.e. paper towels, toilet paper, bleach, laundry detergent, etc.

 And what items are important to stockpile in case of an emergency?

 Peanut butter; nuts and trail mixes; cereal in small packages as they stay fresh longer; granola bars and power bars; dried fruits like apricots and raisins; canned tuna, salmon, chicken, or turkey; canned vegetables; canned soups and chili; dry pasta and pasta sauces; bottled water; sports drinks like Gatorade and Powerade; salt, pepper, and sugar; powdered milk.

 What items should you not buy in bulk?